 - What are the Vienna Christmas market dates?

-There are 20 Christmas markets at each have their own opening/closing dates usually around mid-November to Christmas day.
+There are twenty Christmas markets at each have their own opening/closing dates usually around mid-November to Christmas day.
 You can read exact dates above in the markets section.
+A handful of the popular markets turn into New Year markets so if you are visiting after Boxing Day you can still enjoy the festivities.

 - When is the best time to visit Vienna?